Can I transform my business form?

 As a starting point, the conversion entails an ordinary tax on the transfer of the assets and obligations, as the business’ assets and obligations are transferred to a new legal entity (the company established by the conversion), which is actually considered a sale of the assets and obligations.

-However, In the Danish Business Transformation Act, there is the legal basis for such business conversions to occur without this triggering taxation in connection with the conversion.
-As such a tax deferral takes place instead.
+However, In the Danish Business Transformation Act there is legal basis for such business conversions to occur without this triggering taxation in connection with the conversion.
+As such a tax deferral takes place in stead.

 The company then enters into the personally owned and operated business’ tax position, also called tax succession.
 Roughly speaking, this means that the tax is deferred until you sell the shares in the newly formed company.
 This is regulated by determining a purchase price for the shares in the company during the conversion.